alexpondaven/MarsRover/doc/FPGA-system.md

 # FPGA Starter System Documentation

+The starter system is based on the demonstrator for the Terasic D8M-GPIO camera module.
+It consists of a streaming video pipeline with supervisor firmware running on a NIOS II soft processor.

  ## Demonstration image processor
   The file /ip/EEE_IMGPROC/EEE_IMGPROC.v contains an example of a streaming video processor